- U.S.- Montenegro Relations

 Office of Defense Cooperation (ODC)

-- The Foreign Military Financing (FMF) Program has provided the Montenegrin Armed Forces with over $8.2 million in financing to upgrade equipment within their military.
+- The Foreign Military Financing (FMF) Program has provided the Montenegrin Armed Forces with funds to upgrade equipment within their military, including approximately $5 million for communication equipment.

 - The United States European Command’s (EUCOM) Humanitarian Assistance Program began in Montenegro in 2008.
-To date, over $3 million has been or will be used to fund over 20 different projects.
+To date, over $10 million has been or will be used to fund over 60 different projects.
 The United States has donated fire trucks, firefighting equipment, and other emergency vehicles to municipalities throughout Montenegro.
-In addition, funding was used to renovate the Kolasin Health Center, the Niksic General Hospital, the Andrijevica Fire House, the Vladimir Nazor School in Podgorica, and to build a Small Group Home in Bijelo Polje.
+In addition, funding was used to renovate government infrastructure such as the Hospital in Risan, the Ivan Vusovic School in Niksic, and to build a Small Group Home in Bijelo Polje, among other projects.

-- ODC oversees and facilitates the State Partnership Program which was established in 2007.
-The program established a partnership between the state of Maine and the Montenegrin armed forces.
-It has significantly contributed to the improvement of the Montenegrin Army capabilities and her interoperability with other NATO countries.
+- ODC oversees and facilitates the State Partnership Program (SPP) which was established in 2007.
+The program established a partnership between the state of Maine and the Montenegrin Armed Forces.
+It has significantly contributed to the improvement of the Montenegrin Army capabilities and its interoperability with other NATO countries across a wide spectrum of efforts.
+For upcoming Cyber and Communications upgrades through an approximately eight-million-dollar grant, Maine SPP cyber experts helped compile the needs and equipment list, will assist in all preparations for the installation, and be present for the integration.
+Similarly for an approximately 16 million dollar grant, they facilitated the equipment list, design and execution of deployable communications capabilities, including NATO interoperable radios for newly acquired Joint Light Tactical Vehicles (JLTV).